 We have conducted research on the effectiveness of different forms of financial education aimed at a variety of groups.
-Some recent examples of our work include:

 Community Money Mentors evaluation (Toynbee Hall), 2015-18

 CFS evaluated impact of Community Money Mentors project run by Toynbee Hall, which involved training volunteers to spread good money management practices in their local communities.
 We analysed longitudinal survey data and conducted focus groups and interviews to produce three annual evaluation reports.

 Teach It (Toynbee Hall), 2018-19